GET DISTRIBUTION FOR YOUR FILM

 - Finding and connecting with the right sales companies

 - Budgets and projections: How much can films make?

-- What the agents need from you to approach buyers and financiers
+- What do sales agents need from you to approach buyers and financiers?

 - Should you get US distribution or foreign sales first?

 PART 1: US DISTRIBUTORS